aleksamagicka/aquacomputer_d5next-hwmon/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have tested my changes on the affected device(s) - note on which
+- [ ] All exposed values are being read from the device